Buying Extra Virgin Olive Oil

 • Producing premium extra virgin olive oil is a complex, highly skilled and costly task.
 For example, early harvest green olives offer more healthy phenols (and extends shelf life), but give significantly less yield than riper black olives that have lost - or oxidised - many of their healthy compounds.

-So if a producer is using, say, 12 kgs of green olives to make 1 litre of extra virgin olive oil, it makes sense it will cost a lot more than someone using 5 kgs of riper black olives to obtain 1 litre.
+So if a producer is using, say, 12 kgs of green olives to make 1 litre of extra virgin olive oil, it makes sense it will cost a lot more than someone using 4-5 kgs of riper black olives to obtain 1 litre.

 • EVOO is extremely sensitive to light and oxygen, so pay attention to the bottle.
 Look for packaging that protects the oil.
+(As well, bulk consumer olive oils are sent through standard container shipping channels with no control over temperature, whereas we prioritise chilled sea freight for all our products.)

 The optimal choices are dark glass bottles, tin containers or other opaque packaging.
 For clear bottles, added outer packaging is required.
 Check for bottles with a tight seal to avoid air exposure.
 After opening, store the oil in a cool, dark spot, and ensure it's tightly sealed to limit exposure to oxygen.

-For example for seals from reputable organizations.
+And top EVOOs will also have seals from reputable organizations.
 Credible awards.
-And regional designations (for example, the European Union “Protected Designation of Origin” program (PGI, PDO), which certifies the olive oil has been produced in the specified region, typically according to the region’s required methods.)
+And certification for protected regional production (for example, the European Union “Protected Designation of Origin” program - PGI, PDO - which certifies the olive oil has been produced in the specified region, typically according to the region’s required methods.)
+These all serve as an additional control mechanism of quality and adherence to specific production standards.

 Proper tech info for your EVOO